 Happy Wednesday loves!
 So you guys probably know by now, I like buying high-end products, especialllllly bags.
 But, I also love saving money.
 After all, that means more budget left for more shopping!
-And Paris is actually a shopper’s paradise because of the opportunity for saving money!
+And Europe is actually a shopper’s paradise because of the opportunity for saving money!
 I actually was able to buy an extra pair of shoes with the money I saved…

 So how do you save money in Paris??